 - Detection of Tank becoming full or empty, and detection of certain level being reached (above/below) is done with TOLERANCE.

-- Obviously, all of the the above also applies to the composite blocks that contain Tank.
+- Obviously, all of the above also applies to the composite blocks that contain Tank.

-- FluidPickup and FluidToAgent detect accumulation of the given amount with TOLERANCE.
+- Detecting accumulation of the given amount in FluidPickup and FluidToAgent.

 - In BulkConveyor density variations that are within TOLERANCE are not counted (do not result in new bulk “portions” being created).

 - Amounts defined by the user cannot be less than TOLERANCE, including: capacities, initial amounts, amounts to dispense or inject, portion size, etc.

 Although normally you should not think about numeric errors while building models, sometimes the combination of time, rate, and amount units of different scale may cause very small numeric values, or small value variations, and then this knowledge may be useful.

 Similarly, there is another notion of tolerance for rates, the corresponding constant is Utils.RATE_TOLERANCE.
 Its value is 1.0e-9 and it works like this: